Let’s start with some basics. First Blood was your first novel, right?

 How did you get the idea for the story?

 I was raised in southern Ontario.
 In the mid 1960s, I came to the United States to study American literature at Penn State.
 At that time, Vietnam was hardly mentioned in Canada, so I had no idea what the war was about when I met students recently returned from Vietnam.
 I learned about their problems adjusting to civilian life: nightmares, insomnia, depression, difficulty in relationships, what’s now called post-traumatic stress disorder.
-In 1968, the two main stories on the television news were Vietnam and the hundreds of riots that broke out in American cities.
+In 1968, the two main stories on the television news were Vietnam and the hundreds of riots that broke out in American cities after the assassinations of Martin Luther King, Jr. and Robert Kennedy.
 I got to thinking that the images of the war and the images of the riots weren’t much different.
 Eventually I decided to write a novel about a returning Vietnam veteran who brings the war to the United States.
 That’s the short answer.

 And what’s the long answer?

 Rambo is a complicated subject with all kinds of twists and turns.
-I have a long essay, Rambo and Me: The Story behind the Story, that’s available as one of my e-works.
-In it, I talk about all the things that were going on in the late 1960s that made me want to write the novel, particularly the riots and the student demonstrations.
+I have a long essay, Rambo and Me: The Story behind the Story, that’s available as one of my e-works and that’s included in the Gauntlet Press collector’s edition of Rambo (First Blood Part II).
+In it, I talk about all the things that were going on in the late 1960s that made me want to write the novel, particularly the riots and the student demonstrations against the Vietnam War.
 In my introduction to First Blood and in my writing book, The Successful Novelist, I discuss how the key to the novel was the way scenes alternate between Rambo’s and Teasle’s viewpoints so that the reader doesn’t know who to cheer for.
+They represent the two sides of American culture as I saw it in the late 1960s.

 That device wasn’t used in the movie.